PAHO-ghe/result/index.md

 - CKD
 - Acute lymphoid leaukemia

-In term of the country wise comparison, Canada and USA was top ranked in its highly-impacted countries.
-These two countries also have high case-fatality (expressed in dark navy color cube) by different types of cancers and stroke, unlike other countries where most of countries in this group shows reletively low case-fetality (expressed in light blue color cube) by other UHC indicator area than the LRI and TB.
-However, it requies attention to interpret this outcome, that health surveilance and data quality can be different between countries and diagnosis sensitivity can be different between countries.
+In terms of the country wise comparison, Canada and USA were top ranked in its highly-impacted countries.
+These two countries also have high case-fatality (expressed in dark navy color cube) by different types of cancers and stroke, unlike other countries where most of countries in this group shows relatively low case-fatality (expressed in light blue color cube) by other UHC indicator area than the LRI and TB.
+However, it requires attention to interpret this outcome, that health surveillance and data quality can be different between countries and diagnosis sensitivity can be different between countries.

 ![highimpactedcountries_heatmap](https://user-images.githubusercontent.com/81782228/125704178-593dddd6-12c8-4d10-a12a-bf2953be5745.png)

 The model classified twenty-three countries within PAHO regions as a group of countries that is less impacted by COVID19, which is measured by excess death.
-The order of high case-fetality(average) across this group's countries are as below :
+The order of high case-fatality (average) across this group's countries are as below :
 - LRI
 - TB
 - Breast cancer